Fal.Con 2025: Where security leaders shape the future. Register now

 The IT team should ensure that all service accounts have enabled "This account supports Kerberos AES 128/256 bit encryption."
 When AES encryption is used to encrypt Kerberos service tickets, a stronger password hash is also used, which makes password cracking much more difficult.

-Falcon Identity Protection tools offer full identity audits and understanding of accounts, protocols, and services accessed by each.
-The Falcon platform offers multiple APIs into partner MFA/IAM providers, SIEM, SOAR technologies, and more, letting you see end to end all your devices and identities, and control over those pieces in real time.
+CrowdStrike Falcon® Identity Protection tools offer full identity audits and understanding of accounts, protocols, and services accessed by each.
+The Falcon platform integrates with partner MFA/IAM solutions to enhance identity security and enforce risk-based authentication.

 2. Add proactive threat hunting